Johannes-01/WebSocketNotificationService/WebSocketNotificationService/MESSAGE_FORMATS.md

 Do you need ordering at the client?
 ├─ NO  → Use messageType: "standard"
 │        ✅ Fastest delivery
-│        ✅ SQS sequence for basic ordering
+│        ✅ No sequence numbers
 │        ✅ ~50-100ms
 │        ✅ No gap detection
 │
 └─ YES → Use messageType: "fifo"
          ✅ Ordered processing (sequential per messageGroupId)
          ⏱️  ~80-150ms base latency
-         📋 Client can sort by sqsMetadata.sequenceNumber
-         │
+         📋 Client gets sqsSequenceNumber (non-consecutive, for ordering) │
          Need gap detection (chat, transactions)?
          │
          ├─ NO (notifications, alerts)
          │  └─ Simple FIFO: just ordered processing
          │     ✅ Works 95%+ of the time
-         │     ✅ Sort by SQS sequence if needed
+         │     ✅ Sort by sqsSequenceNumber if needed
          │     💡 Order usually preserved (same TCP connection) │
          └─ YES (chat, logs, critical sequences)
             └─ FIFO with generateSequence: true
-               ✅ Consecutive sequences (1,2,3...)
-               ✅ Guarantees correct display order
+               ✅ Consecutive sequences (1,2,3...) in sequenceNumber field ✅ Guarantees correct display order
                ✅ Gap detection (can detect missing messages) ⏱️  ~100-170ms (+15ms for DynamoDB sequences)
-               📋 Sort by customSequence.number
+               📋 Sort by sequenceNumber field

 Multi-part message?
 └─ Add multiPartMetadata to payload